gitawego/ecsjs/README.md

 # Entity Component System

-It's a demo project to expriment the ECS pattern in  web develpment.
+It's a demo project to experiment the ECS pattern in  web develpment.

 demo: https://gitawego.github.io/ecsjs/
 ## note for ECS